absolud/pspy/README.md

 # pspy
-lg photoshop python
+Photoshop scripting with python has a small community on discord https://discord.gg/VXFFy8FWVA

-## Dealing with action descriptors in Photoshop
+## Photoshop Action descriptors in python
-My take on how to use action descriptors in python is to have a system in place that converts the log file 'ScriptingListenerJS.log' into python functions you could further inspect, adjust and execute.

-Action descriptors have logic that is pretty much hidden from us and because you won't necesseraly be able to structure code by intuition alone, a converter system concept I mentioned above is essential.
+Action descriptors logic is pretty much hidden from us and because we won't necesseraly be able to structure descriptor code by intuition alone, a converter is essential to make sense of action descriptor structures.
+The log file 'ScriptingListenerJS.log' contains Javascript log entries of Photoshop's actions and events that were executed while we interacted with it.
+By converting these entries into python functions you could further inspect, adjust and execute customized solutions.

-The log file includes an array of actions and events Photoshop executed while we interacted with it.
-Some of these logs are useless to us and some include actiondescriptor structures of certain actions usually not accessible through regular actions in Photoshop, thus giving us new access to hidden functionality.
+Some entries are useless to us and some include actions usually not accessible through regular actions in Photoshop, thus giving us access to hidden functionality we can edit and customize.

+lg_scriptlistener_pyconverter will do this for you.

-## Examining the 'ScriptingListenerJS.log' file
+## Excluded entries in the 'ScriptingListenerJS.log' file

-First we need a converter that takes the log entries, filters out usable js code and transpile these to human-readable python functions.
-Excluding unusable entries.
-This is a list of things you would want to exlude:
+Below an ignor-list of entries not relevant to us.
+Photoshop updates may introduce new editions from time to time which means that the ignore-list would need to be extended with these added id strings:

 - "idhistoryStateChanged"
 - "idmodalStateChanged"